quicwg/base-drafts/draft-ietf-quic-transport.md

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
-If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; the sender MAY send a Public Reset packet in response to further packets that it receives.
+If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; the sender MAY send a Stateless Reset packet in response to further packets that it receives.

 To reduce the number of bits required to represent the packet number over the